+\begin{rema} In the above proof, the existence of a closed analytic subspace of $Y$ containing $y$ and finite over $X$ was used only while proving assertion (A), and $X\al$-flatness of $\mathscr F\al$ at $y\al$ was used only while proving assertion (B). \end{rema}

-\section{The flat, locally finite morphisms}
+\section{The flat, (locally) finite morphisms}

-We will use what we have just done to show some results which were already proven in \cite{brk2}, \S 3.2 when~$\sch F=\sch O_Y$; we include the proofs (which may differ of those of \cite{brk2}) for the convenience of the reader.
+We shall use what we have just done to show some results which were already proven in \cite{berkovich1993}, \S 3.2 when~$\mathscr F=\mathscr O_Y$; we include the proofs (which partially differ of those of \cite{berkovich1993}) for the convenience of the reader.